BC-SECURITY/Long-Live-The-Empire/Exericse 7 - CTF/Exercise 7.md

 <details>
 <summary>Answer</summary>
-    The flag is on the Desktop of Workstation 2 and is in the PowerPoint document.
+    The flag is on the Desktop of Workstation 2 and is in the PowerPoint document under the notes.
 </details>